Meal Planning App Development for a Leading Supermarket Chain

-"We are growing fast at the moment and become one of top 3 app companies in Norway.
+"We are growing fast at the moment and become one of the top 3 app companies in Norway.
 A stronger partnership and growth with Azoft has become a crucial part of our growth strategy.
 We shifted our business from our Egyptian partner to you." — CEO, Top 3 Mobile & Web App Development Company in Norway

 - Users can choose a recipe from the image gallery and move it to a calendar on a day they want to prepare the meal

-- Choose the number of persons, adults and children, for whom the meal will be prepared
+- Choose the number of persons, adults, and children, for whom the meal will be prepared

 - Overview of shopping list with ingredients and their prices calculated taking into account the number of persons

 - Make plans together with family members through one account either via a website or mobile apps

 - Watch video tutorials about how to prepare a meal

 The solution includes a server-side for administrator use.
 The application's content is regularly updated, so users always see the latest information upon opening the app.
 The app works both online and offline.